xsmh/duoqin-doov-hacking/README.md

-# Duoqin / Doov Hacking
+# Qin/Doov Hacking
-This is a documentation for hacking Duoqin (Qin) / Doov brand phones.
+Documentation for hacking Qin (Duoqin) / Doov brand phones.

 # Support Me
 If this saved you time and effort, I’d appreciate your support on Ko-fi.